Eschatologue/CM_wiki/docs/class/artificer/forgewright.md

 ### Level 5: Weapon Mastery

-Your training with weapons allows you to use the mastery properties of *two* kinds of weapons of your choice with which you have proficiency, such as Battleaxes and Maul.
+Your training and bond with your Arcane Armament allows you to use its Mastery properties.

-Whenever you finish a **:rest-long: Long Rest**, you can do *one* of the following:

-***Change Weapon***{ .inl } You can practice weapon drills and change the kinds of weapons you chose; or

-***Replace Mastery Property***{ .inl } You can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property (e.g. Replace the Battleaxe's Topple property with the Push property).
+Moreover, when you finish **:rest-long: Long Rest** you can replace your Arcane Armament's Mastery property with another eligible Mastery property (e.g. Replace the Battleaxe's Topple property with the Vex property).

-### Level 9: Arcane Surge
+### Level 9: Weapon Masterwork

+When you attack with an Arcane Weapon whose Mastery property you can use, you can replace that property with the Push, Sap, or Slow property for that attack.

-The magic of your Arcane Armament empowers its strikes.
-Whenever you hit with an Arcane Armament attack you can deal a bonus **1d8 :dmg-force: Force**{ .dmg-force } damage on hit.
-Each time you attack with your Arcane Armament, you can forgo this potential bonus damage to instead make your attack with Advantage.
+Moreover, whenever you hit with an Arcane Armament attack you can deal a bonus **1d8 :dmg-force: Force**{ .dmg-force } damage on hit.
+Each time you attack with your Arcane Armament, you can forgo this potential bonus damage to instead make your attack with **:d20-adv: Advantage**{ .d20 }.

 ### Level 15: Saint of the Forge